seccomp/libseccomp/doc/man/man3/seccomp_rule_add.3.md

 :   The seccomp filter will have no effect on the thread calling the
     syscall if it matches the filter rule.

+**SCMP_ACT_NOTIFY**

+:   A monitoring process will be notified when a process running the
+    seccomp filter calls a syscall that matches the filter rule.
+The process that invokes the syscall waits in the kernel until the monitoring process has responded via **seccomp_notify_respond(3)**
+    .

+When a filter utilizing **SCMP_ACT_NOTIFY** is loaded into the kernel, the kernel generates a notification fd that must be used to communicate between the monitoring process and the process(es) being filtered.
+See **seccomp_notif_fd(3)** for more information.

 Valid comparison *op* values are as follows: